mitogen-hq/mitogen/docs/api.rst

         exist.
 Multiple routers may be useful when dealing with separate trust domains, for example, manipulating infrastructure belonging to separate customers or projects.

+    :param mitogen.master.Broker broker:
+        :py:class:`Broker` instance to use.
+If not specified, a private :py:class:`Broker` is created.

     .. data:: profiling